 M. S. Raju

 M. S. Raju is an Indian producer, best known for Tamil cinema.
 M. S. Raju began their career in 1999.
-With 30 credits to their name and an average audience rating of 6.5, M. S. Raju remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, M. S. Raju remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, M. S. Raju's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones